 How To Pick the Best Entry-Level Resume Template

 A clear and straightforward resume template is usually best for entry-level job seekers.
 Opt for a visual design that lets the hiring manager quickly review your best career details.
 Select a traditional resume font, and avoid any template with a colorful or elaborate design.
-Also, make sure the template is compatible with applicant tracking systems (ATS) employers use to screen resumes.
+Also, ensure the resume template is compatible with the applicant tracking systems (ATS) employers use to screen resumes.

 Frequently Asked Questions: Entry-Level Resume Examples and Advice